Prokaryotic Cells

 Bacteria

 Bacteria are one of the two superkingdoms of prokaryotic cells.
 They can be found in almost every habitat on Earth - from soil to water to air, and even in and on our bodies.
 Bacteria are of tremendous importance to most ecosystems because they participate in the earth's element cycling, such as nitrogen and carbon cycles, and elements such as phosphorus, sulfur, and iron are just a few examples.
 They occur in several shapes, such as cocci (spherical), bacilli (rod-shaped), and spirilla (spiral-shaped).
+Some examples of prokaryotic cell are include Salmonella, Cyanobacteria, Streptococcus, etc.

 Archaea

 Archaea is the other half group of prokaryotic cells, apart from bacteria.
 They are similar to bacteria in that they are unicellular, and neither have a membrane-bound nucleus nor organelles.
 However, a significant difference between archaeans from bacteria is about genetic makeup and biochemistry.
-Archaean usually resides in extreme conditions like very high or low temperatures, high salinity, high pressure, and low oxygen.
+Archaea usually resides in extreme conditions like very high or low temperatures, high salinity, high pressure, and low oxygen.
 They are known to thrive under diverse environmental conditions.

 Prokaryotic Cell Structure